kumar303/llama-deal-with-it/README.md

 # 📣

 For the first time ever, I've been talking to my computer 😂 It's faster to speak a prompt than to type it.
-I hadn't ever bothered with dictation -- I'm not aware of a way to dictate actual computer code that will compile.
+I hadn't ever bothered with dictation as I wasn't aware of a way to dictate actual computer code that will compile.
 My young kids find it more natural to speak commands at their ipads but I never really got into that either.

 # 🌴

 "Are you worried about your job?" is usually what someone asks when I tell them I'm excited about AI for coding.
-I have 25 years experience writing code by hand, architecting and maintaining complex software, setting up teams for collaboration, yadda yadda.
+I have 25 years experience writing code by hand, architecting complex software, setting up teams for collaboration, yadda yadda.
 I'm not worried.
-I might get paid less (lol) but I foresee software companies just **doing more** instead of reducing their workforces.
+I might get paid less (that's fair!) but I foresee software companies just **doing more** instead of reducing their workforces.

 # 🐛